 As he travels for work and adventure, Jordan studies the people and things that make a city function.
-Japanese Taxis is a project that grew from that practice.
+Japanese Taxis is a small project that grew from that practice.

 Jordan Matthew Yerman’s photographs are archival pigment prints, available in three sizes.
 Each photograph is editioned, dated, and signed by the artist.
 Based in Vancouver, he is also available for commissions.